Skip to main content

 • Various law enforcement agencies in BC

-• Peer Organizations
+• Peer organizations

 The British Columbia Harm Reduction Strategies and Services (HRSS) Committee provides the structure to facilitate coordination between the Ministry of Health, PHSA, the First Nations Health Authority and the five regional health authorities, and other key stakeholders in work related to harm reduction in BC.

-HRSS Committee Terms of Reference (Sept 2012)
+HRSS Committee Terms of Reference (Sept 2012) (PDF)

 Resources

-Access Supplies & Supports
+Access supplies & supports

-BC health authorities are all working on overdose response.
+BC health authorities are all working on overdose response

 First Nations Health Authority

-Overdose Prevention Information for First Nations
+Overdose prevention information for First Nations.

 Fraser Health Authority

-Overdose Prevention and Response
+Overdose prevention and response.

 Interior Health Authority